 Roasted Figs with Goat Cheese

-Roasted Figs with Goat Cheese are a delicious treat I made with some figs I got from my brother Rand.
-Figs are not low in carbs, but I used sugar-free maple syrup to make this lower in carbs.
+Roasted Figs with Goat Cheese are a delicious once-in-a-while treat I made with some figs I got from my brother Rand.
+Figs are definitely a splurge on carbs, but I used sugar-free maple syrup to make this without added carbs.

 PIN Roasted Figs with Goat Cheese to try it later!